ArcadeHustle/LindyLiberation/README.md

 These two partitions are encrypted.
 One contains the game data, and the other will contain a bash script that will unencrypt the game data folder.
 The PIC chip is used to unencrypt the smaller partition with the bash file, which then uses faster decryption for the game.
 It’s easy to find most of the bash files that unencrypt the game partitions with static keys by finding pre-decrypted Lindbergh images online.
 Some games use the same decryption keys, so if you find a game that hasn’t yet been decrypted that could be one way to do it.
 This is explained in more detail in the security chip section.

-#### CF Card
-The CF card is locked with an ATA password.
-An ATA password (also known as the ATA Security Feature Set) is part of the ATA specification and allows two 32 byte passwords to be set on the drive; a User Password and a Master Password.

-// INCLUDE HOW TO UNLOCK CARD HERE //
 #### Sound Card
 The sound card is made by Creative, but is branded by Sega.
 Some of the games require this, and other output on the motherboards onboard audio out channels.
 I’m still unsure why Sega decided to add a dedicated sound card when the motherboard has one on already that supports 5.1 surround.
 Games do actively check for this card, so for example Let’s Go Jungle cannot be started without one (unless of course you patched it out).